DashiellRussell/DashiellRussell/README.md

 - 👋 Hi, I’m @DashiellRussell
+- 🏠 I'm from Sydney, Australia
 - 👀 I’m interested in Aerospace engineeering + Computer and Software engineering
 - 🌱 I’m currently aitting my final year of HS
 - 📫 How to reach me.
 Email me at dashiell.russell@gmail.com